moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 1. Follow GitHub's documentation on [creating a release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release).
 Make note of the release tag.

-1. Users can establish the status of a release by examining the Release Action in their respective GitHub repository.
+1. Make sure the release you created was successfully published by checking the relevant release feature in your repo.

+>**Note**: For example, if you use GitHub Actions, go to **Actions** and check your repo's 'Release Container' logs.
+Or if you use GitHub Releases, check the repo's **Releases** page and make sure the new release is there and marked 'Published'.

 > You can also see [our example Python repository](https://github.com/moj-analytical-services/analytical-platform-airflow-python-example).